tmikeschu/jassessment/README.md

 I can tab through every element on the page
 And there should be visibly hidden information that tells me "_ times" the word appears in the text.

+### 4

+As a user,
+when I visit WordWatch
+based on the Word Watch API database
+I should see the top used word and its count in the "Top Word: " heading. e.g., "Top Word: cibatta (22)"